partykit/partykit/apps/docs/src/content/docs/guides/handling-binary-messages.md

 ## Why ArrayBuffers?

-Strings are convenient, but they are not a good format for representing non-textual data, such as images, video, WASM bundles, and so on.
-In fact, often in JavaScript programs we [`Base64` encode](https://developer.mozilla.org/en-US/docs/Glossary/Base64) binary data in order to coerce it into a string, which is both slow and consumes a lot of memory and network bandwidth.
+Strings are convenient, but they are not a good format for representing non-textual data, such as images, video, WASM bundles, and others.
+In fact, in JavaScript programs we often use [`Base64` encode](https://developer.mozilla.org/en-US/docs/Glossary/Base64) binary data in order to coerce it into a string.
+This approach is both slow and consumes a lot of memory and network bandwidth.

-Even when handling text data, strings can be inefficient.
-These days, most web servers compress HTTP responses using compression algorithms like `gzip`, but WebSocket messages aren't compressed by default.
-So if you are sending over large amounts of textual data (for example large JSON structures), you may be wasting a lot of bytes.
+Even when handling textual data, strings can be inefficient.
+These days, most web servers compress HTTP responses using compression algorithms like `gzip`.
+However, WebSocket messages are not compressed by default.
+This means that if you are sending over large amounts of textual data (for example large JSON structures), you may be wasting a lot of bytes.

 ArrayBuffers allow you to represent data as low-level arrays of binary data: `0`s and `1`s.
-This gives you the flexibility to send any data you'd like, and represent, encode, and compress it in any format you want.
+This gives you the flexibility to send any data, and represent, encode, and compress it in any format.

 ## Binary encoding JavaScript objects using MessagePack

 When it comes to encoding your data in a binary format, there is no one-size-fits-all approach.
-Depending on the shape of your data, you will find different binary encodings provide different benefits and tradeoffs.
+Depending on the shape of your data, you will find that different binary encodings provide different benefits and trade-offs.

 In this example, we'll use the [MessagePack](https://msgpack.org/) format and the [`msgpackr`](https://www.npmjs.com/package/msgpackr) library to pack (encode) and unpack (decode) our objects to a binary format.